Stedman Graham: Business career

 Graham eventually moved to High Point, North Carolina, to establish himself in public relations.
 At B & C Associates, Graham worked on behalf of Black causes and worked with many distinguished clients, including author Maya Angelou and South African activist Winnie Mandela.

 He is also founder of Chicago's AAD (formerly, Athletes Against Drugs), a non-profit organization that provides services to youth and has awarded over $1.5 million in scholarships since its founding in 1985.
 It also arranged for sports figures to educate children about substance abuse.

 He is a member of the Indiana Broadcasting Hall of Fame.

 In 1988, Graham created S. Graham & Associates, a Chicago-based corporate and educational marketing and consulting firm.

 Graham was an adjunct professor at Full Sail University.

+In 2024 Stedman Graham was appointed as an ambassador for the Stimulus Awards.

 Books

 Graham is the author of several self-help and business-related books, including: